 While you’re wrapped up in your own hay fever misery, you likely didn’t notice Fido rubbing his snout on the floor, clawing at it, or knocking over furniture while obsessively trying to scratch.
 “Hmm, the dog seems as miserable as I am,” you think.
 Then you wonder, “Can dogs and cats have allergies too?”
 Continue reading for more information about pets and plant allergens.

 Pets and Plant Allergens

 Pollen is to blame for many people’s seasonal allergies.
 Just like people, dogs and cats can also have miserable seasonal allergies from pollen.
 However, pets can be more exposed to these allergens because while most pollen floats on the air or is carried by pollinators, much of it inevitably ends up on the ground.
 Dogs and cats then walk through it or roll around in it, collecting this pollen on their fur.
-Eventually, it travels down the hair shafts and onto their skin, which can cause them to rub against anything thing that may satisfy the itch.
+Eventually, it travels down the hair shafts and onto their skin, which can cause them to rub against anything thing

 Pets can’t tell us if they’re suffering from allergies any more then they can run to the drugstore for Benadryl.
 It is up to us, as loving pet owners, to notice the symptoms of pet allergies.
 If your pet is suffering from what could be allergies, the first step is to get him/her to the vet.